Random quantum circuits are approximate unitary $t$-designs in depth $O\left(nt^{5+o(1)}\right)$: Abstract

 \section{Abstract}

 The applications of random quantum circuits range from quantum computing and quantum many-body systems to the physics of black holes.
 Many of these applications are related to the generation of quantum pseudorandomness: Random quantum circuits are known to approximate unitary $t$-designs.
 Unitary $t$-designs are probability distributions that mimic Haar randomness up to $t$th moments.
-In a seminal paper, Brand\~{a}o, Harrow and Horodecki prove that random quantum circuits in a brickwork architecture of depth $O(n t^{10.5})$ are approximate unitary $t$-design.
+In a seminal paper, Brand\~{a}o, Harrow and Horodecki prove that random quantum circuits \jh{on qubits} in a brickwork architecture of depth $O(n t^{10.5})$ are approximate unitary \jh{$t$-designs}.
 In this work, we revisit this argument, which lower bounds the spectral gap of moment operators for local random quantum circuits by $\Omega(n^{-1}t^{-9.5})$.
-We improve this lower bound to $\Omega(n^{-1}t^{-4-o(1)})$.
+We improve this lower bound to $\Omega(n^{-1}t^{-4-o(1)})$, where the $o(1)$ term goes to $0$ as $t\to\infty$.
 A direct consequence of this scaling is that random quantum circuits generate approximate unitary $t$-designs in depth $O(nt^{5+o(1)})$.
 Our techniques involve Gao's quantum union bound and the unreasonable effectiveness of the Clifford group.
-As an auxiliary result, we prove a near optimal convergence to the Haar measure for random Clifford unitaries interleaved with Haar random single qubit unitaries in Wasserstein distance.
+As an auxiliary result, \jh{we prove fast convergence} to the Haar measure for random Clifford unitaries interleaved with Haar random single qubit unitaries.

-Random unitaries and states are a ubiquitous concept in quantum information theory and quantum many-body physics.
-This includes practial applications such as randomized benchmarking~\cite{EmeAliZyc05,MagGamEmer,KnillBenchmarking} and mixing in black holes~\cite{HaydenPreskill}.
+Random unitaries are a ubiquitous concept in quantum information theory and quantum many-body physics.
+This ranges from practical applications such as randomized benchmarking~\cite{EmeAliZyc05,MagGamEmer,KnillBenchmarking} to mixing in black holes~\cite{HaydenPreskill}.
 However, the applicability of uniformly (Haar) random unitaries and states is limited by the fact that they require exponential resources as counting arguments show~\cite{knill1995approximation}.
 It is therefore desirable to consider less complex probability distributions over the unitary group that are sufficiently random for practical purposes.
 This leads naturally to the notion of unitary $t$-designs~\cite{dankert2005efficient,dankert_exact_2009,gross_evenly_2007,AmbEme07}.
 These are probability distributions which mimic the Haar measure up to $t$th moments.